This is a rapidly changing situation, so please visit the Department of Home Affairs website regularly for the latest visa information.

 I am an Australian visa holder and I want to come back into Australia.
 What do I need to do?

-For all other visa holders, please visit the COVID-19 and the border website for more information.
+All visa holders can visit the COVID-19 and the border website for more information.

 Important: As at 9pm AEDT 20 March 2020, a travel ban applies to all non-resident, non-citizen travellers coming to Australia.
 Therefore you should not travel to Australia while this ban is in place, if you are not an: